antw/quinn/README.md

 Downloads
 ---------

+[Everything (0.1.0)][tarball]
+:   Tarball containing JS, CSS, and images

 [Development Version (0.1.0)][development-js]
-:   11.2kb, Uncompressed with comments
+:   11.2kb, JS only, Uncompressed with comments

 [Production Version (0.1.0)][production-js]
-:   1.37kb, Minified and Gzipped
+:   1.37kb, JS only, Minified and Gzipped

 Table of Contents
 -----------------